 However, note that trading and investing are 2 different things, although there are similitudes.

-‘Trading’ lets you speculate on the price of a stock or other financial asset rising or falling using derivatives.
-If you want to take a position on AI stocks or ETFs without owning them directly, then leveraged products might be for you.
+‘Trading’ lets you speculate on the price of a stock or other financial asset rising or falling using derivatives like CFDs.
+If you want to take a position on AI stocks or ETFs without owning them directly, then CFDs might be for you.

 Bear in mind that these are leveraged products, which means they enable you to get full market exposure for an initial deposit – known as margin.
 But, while leverage can increase your profits, it can also increase your losses.

 ‘Investing’ means that you’re taking direct ownership of something with the aim to benefit from prices rising.
 You’ll be able to invest in the shares of individual companies that are involved in the artificial intelligence sector, or in ETFs to get broad exposure to AI.

 Leverage isn’t available when you’re investing, so you’ll need to commit the full cost of your position upfront.
 While this could increase your initial outlay, it also caps your maximum risk at the amount of money you paid to open your position.